AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-search-dev-guide.md

 The assets search API allows you to search for your assets with search criteria.

-## Get Assets by Search Criteria

-Returns an array of assets that meet the search criteria.

 ### Searchable Properties
 Assets can be searched on the following asset properties: